sinedied/articles/articles/azure/swa-tips/swa1.md

 ## Building a shopping app

-Now that you're ready to code, we see how to create new projects and make use of the rich ecosystem of packages.
-We'll also see how to automate your development task and take care of everything around your dependencies.
+Now that you're ready to code, we'll cover the use case of building a shopping app progressively, configuring the routing, adding an API and securing your app with built-in authentication and authorization.
+And because as web developers we love to have nice looking URLs, we'll also see how to configure your custom domain step by step.

 **Videos:**